General Data Protection Regulation: Data protection officer

 A designated DPO can be a current member of staff of a controller or processor, or the role can be outsourced to an external person or agency through a service contract.
 In any case, the processing body must make sure that there is no conflict of interest in other roles or interests that a DPO may hold.
 The contact details for the DPO must be published by the processing organisation (for example, in a privacy notice) and registered with the supervisory authority.

 The DPO is similar to a compliance officer and is also expected to be proficient at managing IT processes, data security (including dealing with cyberattacks) and other critical business continuity issues associated with the holding and processing of personal and sensitive data.
 The skill set required stretches beyond understanding legal compliance with data protection laws and regulations.
 The DPO must maintain a living data inventory of all data collected and stored on behalf of the organization.
 More details on the function and the role of data protection officer were given on 13 December 2016 (revised 5 April 2017) in a guideline document.

-Organisations based outside the EU must also appoint an EU-based person as a representative and point of contact for their GDPR obligations (Article 27).
+Organisations based outside the EU must also appoint an EU-based person as a representative and point of contact for their GDPR obligations.
 This is a distinct role from a DPO, although there is overlap in responsibilities that suggest that this role can also be held by the designated DPO.

+GDPR Certification

+Article 42 and 43 of the GDPR set the legal basis for formal GDPR certifications.
+They set the basis for two categories of certifications: